lyalam2/Travel_Assistant_GCP_BigQuery/README.md

 - **Contextual Memory:** Remembers user context and query history, enabling natural follow-up questions and personalization.
 - **Human-Readable Summaries:** All analytics and status responses are summarized in clear, concise language using Gemini.
 - **Structured Error Handling:** Every error is returned as a structured JSON object with actionable suggestions—no cryptic stack traces.

+> *Not familiar with some terms?* Check the Key Terms section below for explanations of the technologies we use.

+## **Key Terms Explained**

+To help you understand how the system works, here are some important terms:

+- **LLM (Large Language Model)**: The AI system that powers our query understanding and response generation.
+It helps make the assistant feel more natural and human-like.
+- **Gemini**: Google's advanced AI model that we use for understanding complex queries and creating clear, concise summaries of flight data.
+- **BigQuery**: Google's powerful data warehouse that stores our historical flight data, enabling detailed analytics and insights.
+- **AviationStack**: The service that provides us with real-time flight information, ensuring you get the most up-to-date status updates.

+> *Why these technologies?* We've chosen each component carefully to balance performance, cost, and reliability.
+The combination of these services allows us to provide fast, accurate, and user-friendly responses.

 ---